koppen/mentalized/source/_posts/2014-03-10-change-desktop-background-from-command-line.markdown

 ## Plays well with Desktoppr

-I have set it up to set a random wallpaper image from my [Desktoppr](https://www.desktoppr.co/) folder when I arrive at work.
+I have my machine configured to set a random wallpaper image from my [Desktoppr](https://www.desktoppr.co/) folder when I arrive at work.
 This keeps my desktop background fresh and inspiring (nevermind the fact that I rarely actually see it).

 ## The script